27 Tiny Everyday Mistakes You're Probably Making But Don't Know It

 If you think all parts of your dishwasher are created equal, think again.
 Specific areas are more adept at cleaning specific grime.
 For example, a study from the University of Birmingham revealed that dishes soiled with carbohydrate-heavy foods will get cleaner placed closer to the center of the machine, while those with remnants of protein-rich foods are better off on the perimeter of the bottom rack.

 Putting eggs and dairy products in your fridge door shelves

-The door of your fridge may have an obvious spot for those cartons of milk and eggs, but storing them there may actually do more harm than good.
-According to a 2013 study published in Hospitality Review, the door of the fridge and its upper shelves are warmer than its lower shelves, meaning that foods prone to spoiling quickly should be placed on the fridge's bottom shelf and toward the back, where it's cooler.
+The door of your fridge may have an obvious spot for those cartons of milk and eggs, but storing them there can actually do more harm than good.
+According to a 2013 study published in Hospitality Review, the door of your fridge and its upper shelves are warmer than its lower shelves, meaning that foods prone to spoiling quickly should be placed on the bottom shelf and toward the back, where it's cooler

 Pouring laundry detergent on top of your clothes